mneilly/linux-unity-ml-agents-nvidia-docker/README.md

 # What is it?
-A Dockerfile based on nvidia/cudagl that allows GPU training on an NVIDIA GPU and doesn't require a headless training environment.
+A Dockerfile based on nvidia/cudagl that allows GPU based training for Unity ml-agents.
+It only works for an NVIDIA GPU.

 This Dockerfile is a modified verison of the original [Unity ml-agents Dockerfile](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md)